tulip/node-red-tulip-api/README.md

 - **Name**: Display name for the node instance in the editor
 - **Tulip Api Authentication**: A configuration node with authentication details for an API bot on your Tulip account.
 The API bot must have `tables:read` and `tables:write` permissions for read and write operations respectively.
 See more details in the [Tulip API Auth Node](#tulip-api-auth-node) section.
 - **Query Type**: This field determines which endpoint to send the request to.
-All other configuration is dependent on the query type, TODO
+All other configuration is dependent on the query type.
+For example, using the endpoint "Count records", the following configuration values will appear (from the API docs):
+  - Table ID: The id of a Tulip Table.
+  - Filters: An optional array of filter expressions to filter the Table records by.
+Each filter is an object specifying the `field` (name of a table column), `functionType` (comparison function), and `arg` (the value to compare to).
+  - Filter Aggregator: How the filters in the filter parameter are combined. `all` means that every filter must match a record in order for the record to be included. `any` means at least one filter must match a record in order for the record to be included.

 ### Inputs